AMD LANCE Am7990

 Typical application with Am7990 MAC on the left next to Am7992 Manchester encoder/decoder (Serial Interface Adapter) and AUI isolation transformer in the bottom right.

 Compatibility

-A later re-fabricated chip called the C-LANCE Am79C90 is made with 0.8 micrometre CMOS technology.
+A later re-fabricated chip called the C-LANCE Am79C90 is made with 0.8 micrometer CMOS technology.
 The original NMOS version Am7990 and the CMOS Am79C90 version differ in some details which may affect device driver compatibility.

 The datasheet for the CMOS version states that the CMOS and NMOS versions are the same.
 But the "Table B-1.
 Comparison Summary of the C-LANCE and LANCE Devices" in the datasheet shows they differ.
 These differences are not likely to require modifications of any device driver.

 The PCnet family of Ethernet controllers (PCnet-ISA II, PCnet-32, PCnet-PCI II and PCnet-FAST) is LANCE software compatible.
 This means you should be able use the original 16-bit software on these members of the PCnet family of single-chip Ethernet controllers.